ProShares - K-1 Free Crude Oil ETF (OILK) Expected Move

 Expected move estimates the probable price range for a given period based on at-the-money options pricing.
 It reflects the market consensus for volatility over the selected timeframe.

-ProShares - K-1 Free Crude Oil ETF (OILK) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $71.8M, listed on CBOE, carrying a beta of 1.37 to the broader market.
-The fund invests in financial instruments that ProShare Advisors believes, in combination, should track the performance of the index. public since 2016-09-28.
+ProShares - K-1 Free Crude Oil ETF (OILK) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $57.7M, listed on CBOE, carrying a beta of 1.35 to the broader market.
+This fund strategically allocates its assets to a variety of financial instruments, which ProShare Advisors intends to collectively mirror the performance of its underlying index. public since 2016-09-28.

 - Spot Price